It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 Therefore, the treatments require daily maintenance, as there is no total cure for acne.

-Treatment revolves around targeting the main causes of acne by keeping pores clear, reducing oil production, fighting acne-causing bacteria, and decreasing overall inflammation.
+Treatment revolves around targeting the leading causes of acne by keeping pores clear, reducing oil production, fighting acne-causing bacteria, and decreasing overall inflammation.

-Typical treatments include topical or oral medications, or a treatment that combines oral and topical treatments.
+Typical treatments include topical or oral medications or a therapy that combines verbal and topical treatments.

 Although acne is not an infection, antibiotics are often used to help control inflammation and reduce the number of bacteria (Propionibacterium acnes or Cutibacterium acnes).